Stephen A. Smith: Personal life

 In a December 11, 2019, interview with GQ, Smith disclosed that he has two daughters.
+One of his two daughters is Samantha, born in 2008, who made a few appearances alongside her father on ESPN and on Smith's radio show in 2025.
 Smith's primary residence is in North Caldwell, New Jersey.
 Smith is a fan of the New York Yankees, New York Knicks, and Pittsburgh Steelers.